 Each step and each decision comes with its own risks, so it is best to be ready for them.

-Now that you know all the things needed to start your own online boutique, you can now get started on the first step to building your own clothing empire.
+Now that you know all the things how to start an online clothing store, you can now get started on the first step to building your own clothing empire.